Sophia’s Quick Note: Today is the second student debt payoff interview!! I am loving this series and we are getting SO many good interviews!

 What did you major in and where?
 Do you believe your investment in your education has paid off?

 I majored in psychology and minored in criminal justice.
-I feel my investment has paid off for the most part.
+I feel my investment has paid off for the most part, and saved myself from debt collectors.
 I never used my degree, but I did get a pay incentive at my primary job.
 I do not feel it was necessary though.
 I did not need a degree to do the job that I did for 10 years.
 I am now working for myself and still don’t use my degree.
 I think there were concepts that I learned in college that helped me in my career and still today.
 I am torn about whether or not it was “worth it”.
 I did earn my money back because of the pay incentive but I have never used my degree.

 When did you first start your journey of paying off your student loans and what was the first step in this process?

-I started paying off my student loans January 1st 2016.
+I started paying off my student loans January 1st 2016, with the help of my friend, who works for BitIQ.
 The first step is doing a zero-based budget and working the debt snowball.
 My student loan was my last debt so I had a lot to throw at it.
+I would like to thank moorcroft to help me understand the best way to pay off my loans.

 What type of loan did you take out?
 Variable or fixed?
 Did you consolidate your loans at the end?
 Would you choose a different type of loan if you did it today?